9. In Love With Spring: My Novel Online

 “Simon can’t play more than once a week at his house because his grandfather doesn’t even know he plays, but he could go to someone else’s house,” Jules said quickly.

-“What night do you practice?
+“Uh huh.
+Well, what night?
 Give me the address and I’ll stop by.”

-Eddie, beaming from the compliment, said, “Wow, he’s really nice.”
+As he walked off, Eddie, beaming from the compliment, said, “Wow, he’s really nice.”

 “He had a little bit of an attitude,” Simon complained.
 “He made us feel like we were begging him.”

-During a short break Simon explained, “Gramps is gone from 6:30 to 10:00 so we have to be in and out before he gets home.
+During a short break Simon explained, “Grandfather is gone from 6:30 to 10:00 so we have to be in and out before he gets home.
 I can practice somewhere else if I tell him I’m studying with someone, but only a couple of nights a week.
 On the other nights I have a tutor.
 Even in the summer.
 It’s a drag.”

 “Nah, it’s cool,” Kevin said.
 “Next year I’ll be a senior, so my grades are important to me, too.”

-Another point in his favor, Simon thought sourly.
 “Could we practice at your house?
 Eddie’s parents won’t let us go to his house.”

 “My mom would, but my dad won’t,” Eddie clarified.